 There are many primary causes of wrongful death accidents.
 It is essential to understand what scenarios can lead to accidental deaths to understand your rights when filing a wrongful death claim.
 Some primary reasons include:

 - Car accidents – accidents involving vehicle collisions are responsible for thousands of injuries and deaths in the United States every year.
-Many times, these accidents are due to the negligence of one or both drivers.
+The most common types of car accidents are often due to the negligence of one or both drivers.
 When this is the case, the at-fault driver should expect some legal response from the victim’s family.

 - Intentional violence – If someone knowing kills another individual with the intent to do so, he or she will assuredly face criminal charges due to their actions.
 However, criminal prosecution does very little to compensate the victim’s family for financial damages resulting from the attack.
 The surviving family members should file a wrongful death claim in combination with the criminal charges from the state to collect restitution due to the incident.